chanzuckerberg/idetik/README.md

 where `X`, `Y`, and `Z` are the respective major, minor, and patch numbers of the release number.

+Now, manually modify `packages/react/package.json` so that any dependencies (including dev and peer dependencies) are bumped to `^X.Y.Z`.

 Then repeat for `packages/react`.

 ```shell